Lecturer in Marketing

 Career destinations are wide and varied, as our fashion marketing course combines the transferable skills from a fashion promotion degree and a fashion marketing degree, preparing you for operating in an increasingly digital environment.
-The specialist routes enable you to make more informed career choices as you progress through the course.

 You will build skills and experience to develop careers within Social media, Digital fashion, Content creation, Trend researcher, Fashion lifestyle/product stylist, Visual merchandiser, Multi-media promotion, Fashion catwalk producer, Fashion promotion, Fashion buyer, Fashion blogger/vlogger.

 Careers can be in a variety of product categories: Apparel, Accessories, Footwear and Leather, Lifestyle, Cosmetics, Fragrance and Beauty.